asPounder/seleniumWebScraper/README.md

   My first small web scraping project.

 * Fetches school timetable from the website.
-* Handles the login amd finds the timetable.
+* Handles the login and finds the timetable.
-* Configurable with a conifg file.
+* Configurable with a config file.
 * Caches the timetable to avoid costly scraping.

 Configuration file is in `src\main\resources\config.properties`.</br>